What Is VIX?

 Look at the two charts closely.
 Notice on March 11, the VIX topped out… while the SPY bottomed out.
 These were extreme points, and made it a good place to start taking a gamble on a potential reversal.
 It actually worked out quite well just two weeks after that.

-Well… guess what happened there?
-The VIX topped out again at that time.
+Guess what happened there: The VIX topped out again at that time.
 That signaled it was time to go long the market, or buy call options.
 That worked again.

 Was it magic or just luck?